-The Molly cake is a soft and versatile cake, loved for its spongy texture and ability to remain soft for a long time.
-Unlike other similar cakes – such as the classic sponge cake – the Molly cake stands out for the presence of whipped cream in the batter, which gives the cake a rich yet light consistency, without making it heavy.
+The Molly cake is a soft and versatile cake, loved for its spongy texture and ability to stay soft for a long time.
+Unlike other similar cakes – like the classic sponge cake – the Molly cake is distinguished by the presence of whipped cream in the batter, which gives the cake a rich yet light texture at the same time, without making it heavy.
 Very simple to make, it has a delicate and neutral flavor that makes it perfect both to enjoy on its own and as a base for more elaborate preparations, such as birthday cakes.
-This dessert is ideal for those looking for a soft base to fill, cover, or decorate, for making multi-tiered cakes or cake design cakes.
-Thanks to its soft but compact structure, which does not crumble, the Molly Cake is perfect for accommodating creams, ganache, and fresh fruit, and for being covered with sugar paste.
-Served simply with a dusting of powdered sugar, the Molly Cake is a perfect choice for a breakfast cake different from the usual, which will win you over with its genuine taste and incredible softness.
+This dessert is ideal for those looking for a soft base to fill, cover or decorate, to create multi-layer cakes or cake design cakes.
+Thanks to its soft but compact structure that does not crumble, the Molly Cake is perfect for holding creams, ganache, and fresh fruit and also for being covered with fondant.
+Simply served with a dusting of powdered sugar, the Molly Cake is a perfect choice for a breakfast dessert different from the usual, which will captivate you with its genuine taste and incredible softness.

 You might also be interested in: